What is Reverse Osmosis Drinking Water System?

 In reality, you should be getting the minerals your body needs from the food you eat.

 The dissolved mineral found in drinking water is organic, which means that your body has a difficult time absorbing them and sees them as a contaminant to flush out.
 Ultimately, this negates any potential health benefits.

 For those who are concerned about losing out on mineral intake, our K5 Reverse Osmosis Drinking Water System will allow you to reintroduce minerality into your drinking water via a mineral cartridge, but again – most minerals are far more readily absorbed via food consumption and only alter the flavor to the water.

-The bottom line is that the impressive benefits of reverse osmosis water far outweigh any minor objections.
+The bottom line is that the impressive benefits of drinking water with reverse osmosis system water far outweigh any minor objections.

-For more information on an RO system in your home or office, click on the link below.
+For more information on an office or whole house reverse osmosis system, click on the link below.